bbauska/Anti-Project2025/anti.md

 businesses must operate.
 In addition, under EO 11246, the President and DOL can force a huge swath of American employers to comply with rules and regulations based on novel anti discrimination theories (such as sexual orientation and gender identity theories) that Congress had never imposed by statute.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Project 2025 recommends the next president rescind EO 11246, which would eliminate OFCCP.
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 recommends the next president rescind EO 11246, which would eliminate OFCCP.
 “Rescind EO 11246.
 The President should eliminate OFCCP by simply rescinding EO 11246.
 Federal contractors would still be bound by statutory nondiscrimination law but would no longer work under overlapping regimes.
 (Contractors’ residual obligations under Section 503 of the Rehabilitation Act and Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) could be enforced by EEOC or DOL.)
 Contractors also would be less subject to the changing political whims of a President that might impose significant new costs or burdens on the contractors.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Anti-Abortion Labor Laws
+<h3>Anti-Abortion Labor Laws</h3>

-52
-Project 2025 called on Congress to pass a law that clarified that no employer would be required to provide accommodations or benefits for abortion.
+<p>Project 2025 called on Congress to pass a law that clarified that no employer would be required to
+provide accommodations or benefits for abortion.
 “Pass a law requiring equal (or greater) benefits for pro-life support for mothers and clarifying abortion exclusions.
 Congress should pass a law requiring that to the extent an employer provides employee benefits for abortion, it must provide equal or greater benefits for pregnancy, childbirth, maternity, and adoption.
 That law should also clarify that no employer is required to provide any accommodations or benefits for abortion.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 wants Congress and DOL to clarify that the Employee Retirement Income Security Act “does not preempt states’ power to restrict abortion'' or surrogacy.
+<p>Project 2025 wants Congress and DOL to clarify that the Employee Retirement Income Security
+Act “does not preempt states’ power to restrict abortion'' or surrogacy.
 “Keep anti-life ‘benefits’ out of benefit plans.
 Some benefits attorneys and pro-choice advocates have argued since the Supreme Court’s Dobbs v.
 Jackson Women’s Health Organization decision that the longstanding doctrine of